myprojectrepo-1/TerraformAWSInfrastructure/README.md

 # Terraform for AWS

-The Project emphasis on creating AWS cloud infrastructure through code using Terraform.
+The Project emphasis on creating AWS Cloud infrastructure using Terraform.
 Features include:

 - Creation of VPC
 - Creating Internet Gateway